 I am a lot better now, but my body is still healing.
-Sometimes I must remind myself that it hasn’t even been a year, and look how far I’ve come.
+Sometimes I must remind myself that it hasn’t really been that long, and look how far I’ve come.
 I have ups and downs.
 Sometimes symptoms seem to come out of the blue, and quite often at the most inconvenient times.
 I wonder if the pain imprinted a pattern in my memory, and my body follows its old course and gets me into trouble.
 Or it could just be gluten.

 I am of the extremely sensitive kind.
 No gluten comes through the door in our house.
-My fiancée walks this road with me and eats gluten-free.
+My husband walks this road with me and eats gluten-free.

 I have a fantastic husband who stuck with me through the grand decline, and now through my up-hill battle back to being the woman he met.
 I started getting really ill just 5 months into our relationship.
 For a year he stayed in with me, mashed me potatoes, drew me hot baths, took me to emergency rooms on work nights, slept in hospital furniture next to my bed and let me squeeze his hand with all the strength I had left.
 I sometimes didn’t think I had the strength to continue the relationship, and I felt strongly that he deserved better.
 All the while he decided this mess of a girl would make the perfect wife.
 I love him.